ES-Merging: Biological MLLM Merging via Embedding Space Signals: Conclusion

 \section{Conclusion}

 We present ES-Merging, a novel MLLM merging framework that shifts model merging from relying on parameter space signals to leveraging embedding space signals.
-Our key insight is that input-aware representations encode rich modality-specific specialization, providing a more faithful basis for integrating modality-specialized MLLMs.
+Our core insight is that input-aware representations encode rich modality-specific specialization, providing a more faithful basis for integrating modality-specialized MLLMs.
 Based on this observation, we introduce two complementary types of merging coefficients at different granularities: layer-wise global coefficients for capturing coarse-grained specialization and element-wise local coefficients for capturing fine-grained importance.
-Experiments on interactive effect prediction tasks demonstrate that ES-Merging consistently improves multimodal merging performance across diverse biological tasks, highlighting embedding space signals as a principled foundation for MLLM merging.
+Experiments on diverse biological tasks demonstrate that ES-Merging consistently improves cross-modal reasoning while better preserving single-modal expertise.
+Further analyses show that ES-Merging is an efficient and explainable alternative to task-specific fine-tuning and that embedding space signals can also generalize to non-biological multimodal merging scenarios.
+We believe that our work establishes embedding space signals as a principled and practical foundation for constructing unified MLLMs from heterogeneous modality-specialized experts.

 \paragraph{Organization} Appendix is organized as follows: In Section~\ref{sec:exp_details}, we provide detailed experimental settings, including datasets, baseline, implementation, and prompt setting details.
 In Section~\ref{sec:qual_results}, we qualitatively analyze generated responses.
 In Section~\ref{sec:detail_analysis}, we provide additional analysis of our merging method.
-In Section~\ref{sec:limit}, we discuss the limitations of our work.
+In Section~\ref{app:sec:limitation_and_societal_impact}, we discuss the limitations and the societal impacts of our work.